kdaily/aws-cli/proposals/pr-contrib-guide.md

 1. There is consensus with the maintainers on an implementation plan.

 Once these criteria have been met, an issue is available for the community to contribute.

 If it's not something that the maintainers feel should be added, the issue should be left for community discussion and upvotes.
 A comment should be added by the maintainers to describe how users can advocate for the feature with more use cases, or vote for the issue using reactions.

-The issue is subject to existing stale and ancient issue closure mechanisms.
+All issues are subject to existing stale and ancient issue closure mechanisms, which will prompt for community input before they are automatically closed.

 ### Implementation

 Any issue that has been marked as available is open for a community contribution through a GitHub pull request.
-A user can start implementing an open issue using the CONTRIBUTING guide to assist them get started.
+A user can start implementing an open issue using the CONTRIBUTING guide as a reference.

-When an issue is being worked on by the community, maintainers will provide guidance and support during the contribution process.
+When an issue is being worked on by a contributor, maintainers will provide guidance and support during the implementation process.
 They will engage with the contributor for discussion of implementation details or issues that arise during the contribution.

+When the contributor feels that they have completed their work, the contribution is marked as ready for review.
+### Ready for Review

-The contribution can have a review when the maintainers confirm:
+The contribution is then given an initial inspection by the maintainers to
+confirm:

 1. It is implemented in the manner described in the issue.
 1. It passes all validation checks, including tests (both new and existing),